 Before joining the NCAA, John was employed as an attorney at Bingham McCutchen LLP in Boston.
 He has also served as an Adjunct Professor of Sports Law at Indiana University-Purdue University, Indianapolis (IUPUI), and Metropolitan State University of Denver.

 John is a graduate of the University of Chicago Law School, and received his M.S. in Sports Management from the University of Massachusetts-Amherst.
 He received his Bachelor's degree from Bowdoin College, where he graduated cum laude with a double major in History and Spanish, and was a four-year football student-athlete.
+In 2016, John was inducted into the Northwest Catholic High School Athletic Hall of Fame.

 Vice President of Operations